grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 The navigation station sat on top of a stack of flat files containing charts that were not of immediate use.
 Behind the flat files, rolls of more commonly-used charts were stacked between upright stakes.
 With the white lights on, the charts showed their age, yellowed and flaking at the edges.

 Hemi had marked the _Prospect_'s current position on a glass sheet laying over the chart that showed the region of the ocean they were moving through.
-The black smudges of grease pencil trailed up away from the shoreline they had left days before.
+The black smudges of grease pencil trailed away from the shoreline they had left days before.
 They were in the middle of the ocean.
 It was a wasteland, far from any continental shelf or island that they could make it to on battery power alone, while slowly sinking.

 She pulled down a magnifier that hung from the ceiling by a retractable line.
 She looked closely at the grease markings on the chart, and the depth markings around them.
 "Hemi... come down here."